davvda/annorlunda/predicament_landscape/The Predicament Landscape.md

 ## Complexity mismatch
 For a system to be resilient it is required to have **complex responses to complex threats**.
 When the behaviour of the threat is more complex than the response of the system it is unlikely that the system will respond in a way that ensures its continued existence.
 This is a complexity mismatch.

 A simple illustrating example of a complexity mismatch with regards to ecosystems could be comparing an old growth forest and a planted forest.
 An old growth forest consisting of an intricate web of thousands or millions of organisms all contributing to the maintenance of their dwelling place (*oikos/eco*) makes it resilient to change, its complexity creating a nearly infinite amount of responses to any major destabilising event.
-In contrast to this a planted forest consisting of a single type of tree will most likely not have the time or the conditions to develop much complexity leading to the possibility that even a minor destabilising event causes a complete collapse.
+In contrast to this a planted forest consisting of a single type of tree will most likely not have the time or the conditions to develop much complexity leading to the risk that even a minor destabilising event causes a complete collapse.

 ## Lack of agency